ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 - Encryption algorithm `triple_des`
 - Diffie-Hellman groups `2` and `5`

-Effective 17 January 2023, these ciphers are no longer supported in the UI.
-You must transition to more secure ciphers as soon as possible; otherwise:
+Effective 17 January 2023, these ciphers are no longer supported in the console.
+You must change to more secure ciphers as soon as possible; otherwise:

 * VPN connections that use deprecated ciphers stop working.
 * VPN connections that use an auto-negotiation policy are forced to upgrade to the [enhanced auto-negotiation policy](/docs/vpc?topic=vpc-using-vpn#policy-negotiation).